 Happiness is a warm bagel.
 Do you have a special occasion or a party coming up?
 Contact us about serving fresh bagels, cream cheese or sandwiches at your event.

-Or fill out the custom order form below.
+To inquire about a custom order for pick-up or delivery, fill out the custom order form below.

 We are literally a mom and pop shop.
 As we expand, we will be more able to take personal orders - for the time being we promise to do our best to meet your request.